Email Client Market Share 2026: Key Data And Trends

 Outlook: Low Share but High Risk

-Outlook doesn’t have a huge share of the market, but it causes way more trouble than you’d expect.
-Its email display engine is built on Microsoft Word, so it doesn’t support a lot of modern HTML and CSS features.
+Outlook doesn't have a huge share of the market, but it causes way more trouble than you'd expect.
+Its email display engine is built on Microsoft Word, so it doesn't support a lot of modern HTML and CSS features that other clients handle effortlessly.

 Knowing what devices people use is just as important as knowing which email clients they use.
-Access to email is spread across different environments.
+Access to email is spread across different environments, and users expect a consistent experience regardless of how they access their inbox.

 Device Usage Share: